clotildefrap/Word-class-representations-comparison/README.md

 ## Tokenizers

 Each of the stories was tokenized using the English SpaCy tokenizer, the BPE tokenizer of GPT2 and the Word-Piece tokenizer of the BERT model.
-The tokens, their IDs, and their tensors (hidden states or embeddings) were extracted and stored.

 ## Models

-The models used to conduct the experiment, "GPT2-medium" and "bert-large-uncased", are open-source twenty-four layer pretrained models whose codes are available online (.
-The models were loaded and fed the stories one by one ; the hidden states of the layers of interest (2, 8, 24) were extracted and stored.
+The models used to conduct the experiment, "GPT2-medium" and "bert-large-uncased", are open-source twenty-four layer pretrained models whose codes are available on Hugging Face (https://huggingface.co/openai-community/gpt2-medium ; https://huggingface.co/google-bert/bert-large-uncased).
+The models were loaded and fed the stories one by one ; the hidden states of the layers of interest (2, 8, 24) were extracted and stored with their corresponding tokens and token IDs.

-## Methods
+## Code

-As mentioned above, the hidden states of the three layers of interest were extarcted and stored.